Policies, Procedures, Forms

 - Family Vacation – Trip (TRP)

 Parking permits are required to park in the parking lot during school hours.
 Permits are only available to 11th and 12th grade students.
-Students must complete all forms and show proof of driver's license, insurance and registration for all vehicles that will be parked on school property.
+Students must complete the application, upload proof of driver's license, insurance and registration for all vehicles that will be parked on school property.
 Parking permit payments are accepted on PaySchools.
 Parking Permits are non refundable under any circumstance